 A Vision Zero policy establishes a goal of reducing traffic fatalities and serious injuries to zero, typically by a target date.
 Here in Hillsborough County, a “Vision Zero” goal resolution has been adopted by the Tampa City Council, Hillsborough County Commission, Temple Terrace City Council, Plant City Commission, and by the School Board of Hillsborough County.

 Vision Zero is an approach to road safety that began in Sweden and has been implemented in that country since 1997.
 At the core of the worldwide Vision Zero movement is the belief that death and injury on city streets is preventable – in other words, that these aren’t “accidents,” but the result of poor behaviors combined with unforgiving roadway designs.
 Several U.S. cities have adopted Vision Zero, including New York, Chicago, Washington DC, Seattle, Austin, and San Diego.

-The MPO Policy Committee, along with many partners, are in the process of developing a Vision Zero Action Plan in 2016 and 2017.
+The MPO Policy Committee, with members representing Tampa City Council, the Hillsborough County Commission, HART Board, and others, collaboratively led the development of a countywide Vision Zero Action Plan in 2016 and 2017.

 Residents, businesspeople, health professionals, representatives of the media, law enforcement, schools, local governments, and others are invited to collaborate on the steps needed to take traffic safety to the next level in our community.